Nail your logo design

-Getting your logo right first time around ensures it will remain consistent and professional across all mediums for years to come as well as saving you money on hiring graphic designers and branding setup fees.
-Here are just a few tips:
+Nail your logo design the right first time around & ensure it remains consistent & professional across all mediums for years to come as well as saving you money on hiring graphic designers & branding setup fees.

 1. Simplicity is key

 When it comes to brand logos, the simpler the better.
-Think of some of the most famous and recognisable logos in the world, Nike's swoosh tick, McDonalds golden arches - simplicity at its finest.
+Think of some of the most famous & recognisable logos in the world, Nike's swoosh tick, McDonalds golden arches - simplicity at its finest.

 2. Carefully select your colours

-When choosing your pantone colours, we recommend selecting your shades from a book rather than from colour swatches that are available online as there are often colour variations over different devices and monitors which could cause inaccuracy in your selection.
+When choosing your pantone colours, we recommend selecting your shades from a book rather than from colour swatches that are available online as there are often colour variations over different devices & monitors which could cause inaccuracy in your selection.

 You will also have to consider potential colour variants - for example, if your logo is dark in colour but you have black garments or merchandise that you want to brand with your logo, you’ll need to have some lighter colour options for your logo so that it is visible on your items.
-We do not recommend using background fills behind your logo to make it visible this option doesn’t reproduce well and will add to your branding production costs.
+We do not recommend using background fills behind your logo to make it visible this option doesn’t reproduce well & will add to your branding production costs.

 3. Make sure it’s in the correct format

 Whether you are creating your logo yourself or hiring a designer to make it for you, ensure it is produced as a vector file in EPS or AI format with all fonts created to outlines.
-This is necessary for your logo to be processed into branding machines and be properly reproduced onto your items.
+This is necessary for your logo to be processed into branding machines & be properly reproduced onto your items.
 You don’t want to waste valuable time or money creating a logo that is compatible with branding machines.